sivakar12/frontend-monorepo/README.md

 - There is no configuraiton for TypeScript, React or Vite.
 Vite's defaults are used at the moment.
 - When adding a workspace as dependency 'workspace: ' is added.
 - To install a dependency in a package
-  - Go to the package folder and run `pnpm add 'library-name'` or
+  - Go to the package folder and run `yarn add 'library-name'` or
-  - Run `pnpm --filter 'workspace-name' add 'library-name'`
+  - Run `yarn workspace 'workspace-name' add 'library-name'`
-- node_modules folders are there in each workspace but they don't take up space.
-They are linked to root node_modules.
+- node_modules are installed in the root folder by yarn
-  - Links are created for workspace dependencies also.
-- If dependencies are not identified by IDE, run `pnpm install` in root to create links
+- vite is creating a node_modules folder in each package it is used.
+That folder is ignored in .gitignore now.
+But they are visible in the editor.
+Mabye we can find a way to new
 - Shared library is not trainspiled.
 The TypeScript is directly imported by the importing modules.
 - Changes to shared components are automatically reflected when running the dev server of other packages
+- Yarn workspaces are not working without version numbers in package.json files.